Winlink: Network

 Winlink networking started by providing interconnection services for amateur radio (also known as ham radio).
 It is well known for its central role in emergency and contingency communications worldwide.
 The system used to employ multiple central message servers around the world for redundancy, but in 2017–2018 upgraded to Amazon Web Services that provides a geographically-redundant cluster of virtual servers with dynamic load balancers and global content-distribution.
 Gateway stations have operated on sub-bands of HF since 2013 as the Winlink Hybrid Network, offering message forwarding and delivery through a mesh-like smart network whenever Internet connections are damaged or inoperable.
-During the late 1990s and late 2000s, it increasingly became what is now the standard network system for amateur radio email worldwide.
-Additionally, in response to the need for better disaster response communications in the mid to later part of the 2000s, the network was expanded to provide separate parallel radio email networking systems for MARS, UK Cadet, Austrian Red Cross, the US Department of Homeland Security SHARES HF Program, and other groups.
+During the late 2000s, it increasingly became what is now the standard network system for radio email, worldwide.
+Additionally, in response to the need for better disaster response communications in the mid to later part of the 2000s, the network was expanded to provide separate parallel radio email networking systems for the US Department of Homeland Security SHARES Winlink Radio Email System, along with other governments (non-amateur radio) services, also to include Non-government Organizations such as the US American Red Cross, the Austrian International Red Cross, and other such critical infrastructure Non-Government Organizations.
+Although these services are separate, and for reasons of security may be unknown to each other, the capability to cross services with complete Interoperability is available.
+For example, a US ham using Winlink on the amateur radio spectrum may email a Winlink user on the DHS SHARES Winlink system (non-amateur) radio service, which may then be picked up on the DHS SHARES Winlink network system.
+Of course, the originator of any service must be familiar with the regulatory environment of the recipient's service should it be another Winlink service.

 Amateur radio HF e-mail

-Generally, e-mail communications over amateur radio in the 21st century is now considered normal and commonplace.
-E-mail via high frequency (HF) can be used nearly everywhere on the planet, and is made possible by connecting an HF single sideband (SSB) transceiver system to a computer, modem interface, and appropriate software.
-The HF modem technologies include PACTOR, Winmor(deprecated), ARDOP, Vara HF, and Automatic Link Establishment (ALE).
+E-mail via HF can be used nearly everywhere on the planet, and is made possible by connecting an HF single sideband (SSB) transceiver system to a computer, modem interface, and appropriate software.
+The HF modem technologies include PACTOR, Winmor (deprecated), ARDOP, Vara HF, and Automatic Link Establishment (ALE).
 VHF/UHF protocols include AX.25 Packet and Vara FM.

-Amateur radio HF e-mail guidelines
+Guidelines

-Amateur radio users in each country follow the appropriate regulatory guidelines for their license.
+Operators in each country must, as a baseline, follow the appropriate regulatory guidelines for their license.
 Some countries may limit or regulate types of amateur messaging (such as e-mail) by content, origination location, end destination, or license class of the operator.
 Origination of third party messages (messages sent on behalf of, or sent to, an end destination who is not an amateur operator) may also be regulated in some countries; those that limit such third party messages normally have exceptions for emergency communications.
 In accordance with long standing amateur radio tradition, international guidelines and FCC rules section 97.113, hams using the Winlink system are advised that it is not appropriate to use it for business communications.